DonaK695/PSP_ParkerNet_switchback_classifier/README.md

 **ParkerNet Version 1.0** is our base model, we have future improvements planned, including adding **explainable AI** and upgraded capabilities.

-If you use ParkerNet in your work, please cite the appropriate model version and its corresponding Zenodo DOI listed above.
+**If you use ParkerNet in your work, please cite the appropriate model version and its corresponding Zenodo DOI.** listed above.